jonatanvicente/docker-k8s-training/labs/lab_5.md

 **Steps:**

 1. Enable the metrics-server addon `minikube addons enable metrics-server`
-2. Apply the manifests:
-`kubectl apply -f deployment.yaml kubectl apply -f service.yaml kubectl apply -f hpa.yaml`
+2. From the HPA directory, apply the manifests using `kubectl apply -f .`
 3. Check the initial status:
 `kubectl get hpa
 kubectl get pods`